Stochastic Neural Network Symmetrisation in Markov Categories: A general methodology for symmetrisation

 \begin{example} Suppose $\HH \coloneqq \I$ is the trivial group and $\varphi$ is the unique homomorphism

 By identifying $\C^\I$ with $\C$ as in Example \ref{ex:trivial-equivariant-markov-category}, symmetrising along $\varphi$ allows us to convert arbitrary morphisms in $\C$ to ones that are $\G$-equivariant.
-Example \ref{ex:trivial-coset-map} shows that $\id_\G$ is always a $\varphi$-coset map, and this is trivially its own right-inverse.
+Example \ref{ex:trivial-coset-map} shows that $\id_\G$ is always a $\varphi$-coset map, and this is trivially its own section, which lets us take $s \coloneqq \id_\G$.
 Moreover, by Example \ref{ex:trivial-coset-map-action}, the canonical action $\mul/\I$ is just the action of $\G$ on itself by left multiplication.
-As such, in this case, all that is required is to obtain a base case $\gamma : (\X, \act_\X) \to (\G, \ast)$ in $\C^\G$.
+As such, all that is required here is a base case $\pre : (\X, \act_\X) \to (\G, \ast)$ in $\C^\G$.
 We give some default options for specific groups and actions in Section \ref{sec:examples}. \end{example}

-\begin{remark} If $\C = \Stoch$, so that its morphisms are actual Markov kernels, then a sampling procedure for \eqref{eq:fully-symmetrised-morphism} may be read off directly.
-Suppose that $\G$ is a group acting on $\X$ and $\Y$ in $\Meas$, and that $\act_\X$ and $\act_\Y$ are obtained by lifting these actions to $\Stoch$ via Proposition \ref{prop:lifting-via-monad}.
-Given $x \in \X$, we may then sample from $\sym_\gamma(k)(dy|x)$ by sampling